 Someone will have to bring you to our facility and take you home on the day of surgery.
 Please arrive on time.
 Wear comfortable clothing that is easy to change into and out of.
 Please bring any surgical garments that you have been given.
 Bring something to read or an iPod to listen to.
 Nothing to eat or drink after midnight the night before.
 This includes gum, hard candy, water, and coffee.
 Leave all personal items and jewelry at home.
 Do not wear makeup or colored nail polish.
 Remove all piercings.
 Remember that all surgery times are estimates only.
 On occasion, we will run early or late.
 Please be flexible in that regard.

 After Your Procedure

 Someone will have to stay with you on the first night.
 If you cannot find someone to do this our office can arrange for a private duty nurse to accompany you home and care for you.
 Your booklet is a good resource for managing your expectations of how quickly you will heal.
 Be patient.
 There will be swelling and bruising which will resolve over the next few days to a week.
-If you have questions your booklet contains all the telephone numbers to reach both Dr. Salzman and or a staff member.
+If you have questions, your booklet contains all the telephone numbers to reach both Dr. Salzman and/or a staff member.
 Don’t hesitate to call.
-You are not expected to know everything and sometimes just a reassurance that what you are experiencing is normal is a great relief.
+You are not expected to know everything and sometimes reassurance that what you are experiencing is normal is a great relief.